Sockets

 DocumentSocket.saveDocument(documentId)

-This method saves the combined delta of the document on the disk and updates the edits in the database to mark them as applied.
+Save document delta to disk and mark edits as applied (for HTML documents) This method saves the combined delta of the document on the disk and updates the edits in the database to mark them as applied.

 Arguments: